gterzian/spidermonkey_servo/README.md

 ## The problem of a lack of modularity

 Servo's implementation of the Web platform is peppered with unsafe calls to `js::jsapi`: unsafe, non-idiomatic, and tightly-coupled to the SpiderMonkey API.
+The utilities and generated code are also tightly-coupled, but that is at least hidden from their point of use in the rest of the `script` crate--making it easier to reduce and eventually remove that coupling.

 On the bright side, we have: